Mallory Weggemann: U.S. Paralympian, Swimming(6:44)

 Jul 15, 2021

-Team USA Paralympic swimmer Mallory Weggemann was paralyzed from a medical procedure at the age of 18.
-She eventually returned to the pool to compete, taking home gold in the 2012 Paralympic Games.
-Weggemann shares her inspirational story and her quest for Paralympic gold in Tokyo.
+U.S. Paralympic swimmer Mallory Weggemann was paralyzed from a medical procedure at age 18.
+She eventually returned to the pool to compete, taking home a gold medal in the Paralympic Games in 2012.
+Weggemann shares her inspirational story and her quest for a gold medal in Tokyo.

 Anderson: In January of 2008, Mallory Weggemann, a competitive swimmer since the age of seven, was permanently paralyzed by a routine medical procedure to treat back pain.
 Only three months later, Mallory made the decision to return to the pool and to compete.
 Hello and welcome to "Comcast Newsmakers."
 I'm Tetiana Anderson.
 She took home gold in the 2012 Paralympic Games.
 And today Mallory joins me to share her inspirational story and her quest for Paralympic gold in Tokyo.
 And just a little note to our viewers that Comcast NBCUniversal is the U.S. rights holder to the Tokyo Olympic and Paralympic Games.
 And with that, Mallory, thank you so much for being here.